apache/commons-build-plugin/README.md

     For example:
       mvn commons-build:download-page [-Dcommons.release.version=1.2.3]

-    To use a SNAPSHOT version (for testing etc) mvn org.apache.commons:commons-build-plugin:1.14.0-SNAPSHOT:download-page [-Dcommons.release.version=1.2.3]
+    To use a SNAPSHOT version (for testing and so on): mvn org.apache.commons:commons-build-plugin:1.14.0-SNAPSHOT:download-page [-Dcommons.release.version=1.2.3]

 Documentation